Weave a Boho T-shirt Rag Rug With Easy DIY Loom

 In addition to the frame, you will also need two side “bars” to help the rug stay rectangular as we weave, because the tension will pull the shape towards the center.

 I used a piece of quarter round trim piece on each side.
 Thin metals rods or 1/2″ to 1/4″ wood dowels are popular choices also.
 Tie a string to secure ends of these bars onto the end nails / screws .
 We will need to be able to remove the from the rug at the end.
 See following steps.

 I found the tension to be quite strong that the wood trim pieces stated warping.
 So I added 1-2 extra nails to help them stay straight.

-Step 2: Double weft weaving
+Step 3: Double weft rug weaving

 Take a piece of t-shirt yarn, fold in the middle so you have a double strand.

 Go through the first loop we tied on the warp like shown above.
 This is the only tricky part.
-You can also stitch this spot, or tie a knot- the goal is to prevent the rug from unraveling at this beginning spot.
+You can also stitch this spot, or tie a knot- the goal is to prevent the t-shirt rag rug from unraveling at this beginning spot.